 Terrazzo is a very old material (early neolithic times) and according to wikipedia it predates fired pottery by a thousand years!
 Terrazzo is made of exposed aggregates, such as marble, glass, or stone in varying sizes, bonded together in concrete or resin.
 After the application and grinding process, the result is a polished finish with a very textured like appearance depending on the size of the aggregates.
 The most commonly used aggregate is marble.
 Hence, the combination of terrazzo with marble in a space makes such an unbeatable duo.
 They compliment each other, while marble upgrades the whole composition.

 The great thing about the comeback of this material is that its use is not limited to just flooring.
-Instead, designers are using it as wall treatments, counters, washbasins, light fixtures, bookends and tables.
+Instead, designers are using it as wall treatments, counters, washbasins, light fixtures, bookends, tables, and cutting boards.
 That way, you may introduce an element of surprise in your space without actually having to redo everything.
 That’s the part that appeals to me, that I find exciting – the new possibilities because of new ways you can use it thanks to the epoxy.
-For instance I would love to try out this material as a chopping board.
-Seriously, have they made any yet?
-Why not?
-Can you imagine a staple like that in your kitchen for everyday use?
-I would go nuts over it.